Loading

 Death by reduction.
 When opposition is ideological ('we don't want this type of development here'), no density reduction closes the gap.
 A 54% unit reduction still resulted in unanimous denial.

-Intelligence compiled from 5 news articles, New Hanover County UDO records, and BOC hearing records
+Cited research compiled from 5 news articles, New Hanover County UDO records, and BOC hearing records

-9 DocumentsEvery finding cited to the source.
+Every finding cited to the source.
 Click any document to preview it directly.
+Source-record patterns visible to experienced entitlement analysts months before the hearing.

 Don't Be the Next Case File

-RealClear AI identifies fundamental political opposition, petition activity, and comparable denial patterns — fully analyzed.
+RealClear identifies fundamental political opposition, petition activity, and comparable denial patterns — fully analyzed.
 Before any redesign is commissioned.
 Before any land carry costs accumulate.

-AI-generated analysis · Not legal advice · Verify independently before making investment decisions
+Cited research summary · Not legal advice · Verify independently before making investment decisions